hkpeaks/peaks-consolidation/README.md

 ## From WebNameSQL to Peaks DataFrame

 Peaks Framework is derived by a .net project WebNameSQL.
 You can see the full spec of "WebNameSQL.pdf" from the repo.
 Peaks Framework will have an improvement version based on WebNameSQL.
-Any software can implement this framework to standardise ETL expression similar to #HTML5, which benefits for end-users.
+Any software can implement this framework to standardise ETL expression similar to HTML5, which benefits for end-users.
 The author have over 10 years of experience in designing ETL expression covers 4 different designs.
-WebNameSQL is my best design, so Peaks Framework will adopt this design with some of improvement, particularly to adapt #Python code.
+WebNameSQL is the best design, so Peaks Framework will adopt this design with some of improvement, particularly to adapt Python code.

 WebNameSQL is a C# in-memory databending software that supports accountants using a web browser to interactive with accounting rules and tables for databending.
 However, this project became obsolete and it is replaced by a new project “Peaks DataFrame” to solve issues arising from real-time processing and big data.
 During a continuing effort in academic research, it is implemented new algorithms by using Golang which resulted in a performance gain of around 5X ~ 10X.